Red Teaming

 Demonstration using Python Script

-What we did with code just now can be replicated using automated scripts too.
-It is fairly simple to automate this process.
-Unknow101 created a python script that takes in input a random key to encrypt the payload string, filename (path) of the payload, the template of the phishing page or HTML file that will be used (POC given in his source code called smug.html), the output filename (here payload.exe again) and the destination to store our resulting HTML smuggling phishing page.
+We can replicate what we did with code just now using automated scripts too.
+Automating this process is fairly simple.
+Unknow101 wrote a Python script that takes in a random key to encrypt the payload string, the filename (path) of the payload, the template of the phishing page or HTML file to use (POC given in his source code called smug.html), the output filename (here payload.exe again), and the destination to store the resulting HTML smuggling phishing page.

 We can clone the github repo and run this using python2 like so:

-Now, the index.html file in our apache webroot has been replaced.
+Then, we have replaced the index.html file in our apache webroot.
 Lets see what happens when the victim accesses our website.

-As expected it drops a payload on the victim’s system which can now be executed to give us a reverse shell.
+As expected, it drops a payload on the victim’s system that we can now execute to give us a reverse shell.

 Smuggling Template

-Internet is filled with many HTML templates that demonstrate HTML smuggling.
+Many HTML templates that demonstrate HTML smuggling fill the Internet.
 We can download any one of them and modify the binary string and name of the payload and we’re good to go!
 No need to code.
 One such template can be found here.

 To download this as index.html

-Once saved, the victim shall now access the webpage and see the payload getting dropped
+Once saved, the victim will now access the webpage and see the system drop the payload.

 Once executed, we’ll get a reverse shell!